 Silica sand mining operations which were operating before May 24, 2013 are not required to obtain the silica sand mining trout stream setback permit.
-However, if an existing silica sand mine expansion is proposed that requires a CUP/IUP by the LGU, the DNR will require a silica sand mining trout stream setback permit.
+However, if an existing silica sand mine expansion is proposed that requires a CUP/IUP approval (i.e. new, reissue, amendment, etc.) by the LGU, the DNR will require a silica sand mining trout stream setback permit.